 1. Internal Hemorrhoids

 Hemorrhoids located inside the rectum are known as internal hemorrhoids.
 This type usually goes away on its own and poses no significant threats to your health.
 Most cases are painless since there aren’t any nerves to detect pain in that part of your body.
-This means that you may never experience symptoms of internal hemorrhoids or even know you have them.
+This means that you may never experience symptoms of internal hemorrhoids or even know you have it.

 However, they can occasionally develop into a more painful condition.
 If they grow, you may experience symptoms such as: